Comprehensive. Assertive. Creative.

 • Mental distractions: Daydreaming or thinking about anything other than driving

-Since a mental distraction isn’t easy to spot, and manual and visual distractions only need to be engaged in for a few seconds to cause destruction, it’s important to try and recall what happened moments before the collision.
+Since a mental distraction isn’t easy to spot, and manual and visual distractions only need to be engaged in for a few seconds to cause destruction, it’s important to try to recall what happened moments before the collision.
 Evidence of distracted driving often looks a lot like actions that a new or drunk driver might make.
-This could include swerving out of lanes, making frequent stops, going over or under the speed limit and taking more time than needed to notice when a traffic light turns green.
-Sharing what you witnessed before, during and after the crash will help the experienced team at Spicer, Olin & Associates, P.C., create a strong case that is specific to the traumatic experience that you endured.
+This may include:

 Making A Strong Case Against A Careless Driver

 Navigating the aftermath of a distracted driving accident can be physically, financially and emotionally taxing.
-However, there is no need to go through this difficult situation on your own when our Blacksburg-based attorneys have dedicated their careers to protecting the rights of individuals just like you.
-Teaming up with our lawyers can bring you the support you need to move forward in life and receive proper compensation.
+However, there is no need to go through this difficult situation on your own when our attorneys have dedicated their careers to protecting the rights of individuals just like you.
+Teaming up with our Blacksburg-based lawyers can bring you the support you need to move forward in life and receive proper compensation.